radiantearth/stac-spec/examples/README.md

 The various fields are all fictional, to be able to demonstrate the various aspects of the spec as tersely as possible.
-To get a sense of real world STAC implementations we recommend exploring the [stac-examples](http://github.com/stac-utils/stac-examples) repo, which gathers in one place copies of STAC Items and Collections from a number of different production catalogs that all follow good STAC practices.
-And you should also explore the various catalogs listed on [STAC Index](http://stacindex.org), to see full catalogs in production.
+To get a sense of real world STAC implementations we recommend exploring the [stac-examples](http://github.com/stac-utils/stac-examples) repo, which gathers in one place copies of STAC [Items](item-spec/item-spec.md) and [Collection](collection-spec/collection-spec.md) from a number of different production catalogs that all follow good STAC practices.
+And you should also explore the various catalogs listed on
+[STAC Index](http://stacindex.org), to see full catalogs in production.

 ## Organization

-TODO: Describe the structure and what each example represents
+This directory contains two STAC implementations, both valid, but simplified a bit from following all the best practices.

+### Simple Collection

+This STAC implementation consists of three files, all contained at the root of the examples directory

+**[collection.json](collection.json)** is a minimal Collection, that links to three items.

 **[simple-item.json](simple-item.json)** is the most minimal possible compliant Item record.
 Most all data will include additional fields, as STAC is designed to be a minimal common subset.
 But it is useful for showing exactly what is required.

 **[full-item.json](full-item.json)** is a more realistic example, for a hypothetical analytic image acquisition from a satellite company called 'Remote Data'.
-It includes additional fields covering the common metadata (TODO - add a link)
+It includes additional fields covering the [common metadata](item-spec/common-metadata.md).
 It also links to a variety of assets that is typical for satellite imagery, as most providers include a number of complementary files.

+**[extended-item.json](extended-item.json)** - is arguably an even more realistic example, as it includes a number of the [extensions](../extensions/) that are commonly used, to demonstrate how implementations tend to start with the core, and add in a number of the core extensions.

-extended-item - all extension fields collectionless-item - demonstrate the common metadata that is only used when an Item does not have a collection.
+collectionless-item - demonstrate the common metadata that is only used when an Item does not have a collection.
 It is recommended to organize items in collections, but we wanted to show how this works.

+### Nested Catalog

+This STAC implementation shows a common pattern, starting with a catalog that links to a number of distinct collections, which may link down to a number of items.

 Notes - remotedata.io has not been set up, so any of those links will not work.
 At some point we might try to populate it so everything truly works.